ETHGlobalNewYork2023-wiki3/wiki3/README.md

 information is one of the most important quantities that exist

-correct information can lead to improvement of a system false information can hurt a system
+correct information can lead to the improvement of a system
+false information can hurt a system

 the current best source of information is wikipedia, which lives in web2 (1)

-the aim of this project is to bring wiki to web3
+the aim of this project is to bring wikipedia to web3

 ## how does it work?

 the solution is entirely **on-chain**.

-start with accredited accounts - e.g. only academics employed by official universities these can vote on any published white paper, whether they believe it be closer to true or closer to false or vote on specific versions of a wiki page e.g.
+start with accredited accounts - e.g. only academics employed by official universities. these can vote on any published white paper, whether they believe it be closer to true or closer to false or vote on specific versions of a wiki page e.g. or any other statement.

 voters get coins as rewards (r >= 0) for voting, have a cost (c >= 0) associated with voting, and have a reputation from the community

-later, other communities can get accredited (e.g. lawyers guild, etc.) later, everyone can vote
+later, other communities can get accredited (e.g. lawyers guild, etc.)
+later, everyone can vote

 ## the solution